 My recommendations for up-and-coming scientists…

 Zootles is created for children 2-6 years old.
 Each issue includes a featured animal, number, and phoneme sound.
-Counting and sound recognition games are built in to the content, along with read aloud stories, poems and more.
-Zoobooks below, is for older children.
+Counting and sound recognition games are built into the content, along with read aloud stories, poems and more.
+Zoobook below is for older children.

 National Geographic Little Kids – Published by the National Geographic Society this magazine for kids has animals, nature, science, and fun for preschool and kindergarten children.
 It seeks to help your preschooler become a bright, curious explorer.
 It also has features about different cultures, interactive experiments, simple science, and fun puzzles and games to teach logic, counting, and more.